Read the One King's Impact Fund Guidance Document

 Plans for next steps should be clearly articulated even at the application stage, as future life and sustainability are incredibly important for this fund.
 The plans will be assessed proportionately to the project’s current stage of impact – for example, newly created projects may need to build sustainability planning into the work, while more established projects are expected to have external funding or partner take-up already in train.

-All applications will be scored against the ten criteria named in the OKIF Guidance Document and all applications will need to be able to articulate how the project meets each criterion to be eligible.
+All applications will be scored against the eleven criteria named in the guidance document and all applications will need to be able to articulate how the project meets each criterion to be eligible.
 However, different projects will have different approaches to these criteria and while some requirements will be equal (e.g. all applications require a budget and to embrace equitable practices), the articulation of those requirements will be project-specific (e.g. collaboration plans may diverge significantly).
 Projects will be assessed on the appropriateness of plans against each criterion.

 Yes, as is standard practice, applications must be agreed and approved by the lead applicant’s head of department prior to submission.

 Community organising brings people together to make positive change using community-led solutions.
 This means creating positive working relationships between different stakeholders and creating equitable partnerships that empower all parties.
-You can sign-up to attend community organising training being run through the Impact Changemakers network and open to all King’s staff and students.
+For more information, read up on community organising at Citizens UK and their approach.
+Or sign-up to attend community organising training being run through the Impact Changemakers network and open to all King’s staff and students.

 Community organising will not be appropriate for all projects funded through this scheme, however, it is useful for all applicants to understand how and when community organising would be useful when collaborating with external organisations and driving forward change.

-Whilst it is not possible to provide personalised feedback to applicants, the small One King’s Impact team will work as hard as possible to provide insights, particularly regarding which aspects of project proposals were successful and where unsuccessful projects could be improved.
-It’s also important to note that there is only a finite funding pot for each round, so the strongest applications will be selected for funding.
+The small One King’s Impact team will work as hard as possible to provide some feedback and insights, particularly regarding which aspects of project proposals were successful and where unsuccessful projects could be improved.
+It is also important to note that there is only a finite funding pot for each round, so the strongest applications will be selected for funding.

 Contact One King's Impact and we will be happy to help: impact@kcl.ac.uk